thedumbtechguy/Fluxxan/README.md

 This allows the reducer to ensure that other reducers run before it.

 ### StateListener
 A `StateListener` register's itself with the `Dispatcher` to be notified each time the `State` changes.
 It must implement the `StateListener` interface.
 It can be any object including an Activity, Fragment, View or Service (running in the same process) etc.

-A listener is add using the `Dispatcher.addListener(StateListener)` and `Dispatcher.removeListener(StateListener)` to remove it.
+A listener is added using the `Dispatcher.addListener(StateListener)` and `Dispatcher .removeListener(StateListener)` to remove it.

 `hasStateChanged(State newState, State oldState)` is a convenience method to help short-circuit the dispatch process if we aren't using an immutable state.
 You can localize your checks to certain nodes of the state tree specific to this listener.
 Since we assume your state is immutable, the default implementations use `return newState != oldState`.
 If this returns false, `onStateChanged` is not called.